-Target pixel values to measure the distance from.
+target_values (list) – Target pixel values to measure the distance from.
 If this option is not provided, allocation will be computed from non-zero pixel values.
-Currently pixel values are internally processed as integers.

-The metric for calculating distance between 2 points.
-Valid distance_metrics: ‘EUCLIDEAN’, ‘GREAT_CIRCLE’, and ‘MANHATTAN’
+distance_metric (str, default='EUCLIDEAN') – The metric for calculating distance between 2 points.
+Valid distance metrics are: ‘EUCLIDEAN’, ‘GREAT_CIRCLE’, and ‘MANHATTAN’.

 allocation_agg – 2D array of allocation values.
 All other input attributes are preserved.